0.0 Executive Summary

 1.1 Project Description

-1.2 Technical Task / Troubleshooting Process
+1.2 Technical Process and Troubleshooting

 Key Actions & Observations